 AdapterRegistry is a contract that a) maintains a list of ProtocolAdapters and TokenAdapters and b) is called to fetch user balances.

 InteractiveAdapter is a special contract for every protocol.
-Its main purpose is to wrap all the protocol interactions, namely “withdraw” and “deposit”.
+It inherits from ProtocolAdapter and its main purpose is to wrap all the protocol interactions, namely “withdraw” and “deposit”.
 Deposit is the action when tokens are transferred to the protocol (lend tokens, add pool liquidity).
 Withdraw is the action when tokens are transferred from the protocol (withdraw deposit, return pool liquidity).

 Technically, InteractiveAdapter is a base contract for all the interactive adapters.